aka-highend/HealthCare/README.md

 # DAP
-A project for basic algorithms and programming (KUG1C3) course on the first semester of 2012 by : Mohamad Fachrur Ridwan, Ganine Vinanda Octifariza
+A project for Basic Algorithms and Programming (KUG1C3) course on the first semester of 2012 by : Mohamad Fachrur Ridwan, Ganine Vinanda Octifariza